Enhanced Athermal Phonon Responsivity in a Kinetic Inductance Detector with Integrated Phonon Collectors

 Due to proximity effects~\cite{altial,bilayer,zhao2017,multilayer_general} among the two Aluminum layers ($T_c\simeq 1.2\,\mathrm{K}$~\cite{zhao2017}) and the central Titanium layer ($T_c\simeq0.4\,\mathrm{K}$~\cite{zhao2017}), the AlTiAl sensor has an intermediate critical temperature $T_c$, which is lower than that of the funnels, made of Aluminum.
-For the same design thicknesses, the CALDER project measured the critical temperature of an AlTiAl trilayer as $T_c \simeq 0.81\,\mathrm{K}$~\cite{altial, calder}; a similar value is expected for this resonator, assuming comparable boundary effects~\cite{zhao2018calculation}.
+For the same design thicknesses, the CALDER project measured the critical temperature of an AlTiAl trilayer as $T_c \simeq 0.81\,\mathrm{K}$~\cite{altial, calder}.
+A similar value is expected for this resonator, assuming comparable interface effects~\cite{zhao2018calculation}.

-In the FunKID design, schematically reported Fig.~\ref{fig:funnel_sketch}, the phonons produced in the substrate are mostly absorbed by the funnels, where they can break CP generating QPs, which, through diffusion, reach the sensor.
-Due to the energy gap difference between funnels with gap $\Delta_{\mathrm{Al}}$ and sensor with gap $\Delta_{\mathrm{AlTiAl}}$, QPs with energy $\Delta_{\mathrm{Al}}$ relax down to $\Delta_{\mathrm{AlTiAl}}$ and are trapped within the sensor, preventing their recombination in the funnels~\cite{mazin2006assorbitore, qp_trapping}.
+In the FunKID design, schematically reported Fig.~\ref{fig:funnel_sketch+current}a, the phonons produced in the substrate are mostly absorbed by the funnels, where they can break CP generating QPs which, through diffusion, reach the sensor.
+Due to the energy gap difference between funnels with gap $\Delta_{\mathrm{Al}}$ and sensor with gap $\Delta_{\mathrm{AlTiAl}}$, QPs with energy $\Delta_{\mathrm{Al}}$ relax down to $\Delta_{\mathrm{AlTiAl}}$ and are trapped within the sensor, preventing their recombination in the funnels~\cite{tes_1, tes_2, mazin2006assorbitore, qp_trapping_model, qp_trapping}.
+We emphasize that the trapping efficiency depends on the gap difference between the funnels and collectors.
+The decision to operate with such a small difference is based on the need to maintain sufficiently high $Q_i$, even if it may lead to lower trapping efficiency.
+However, determining the exact trapping efficiency is non-trivial and would require dedicated theoretical models~\cite{tes_1, qp_trapping, trapping_model2, al_ox}.